 - Breastfeeding support while you’re in the hospital

-- Access to the free Breastfeeding Center at Kishwaukee Hospital once you’re home
+- No-cost access to the Kishwaukee Hospital Breastfeeding Center once you’re home

-Each room is staffed by highly trained, caring nurses and offers these amenities:
+Each room is staffed by highly trained, caring nurses, and offers many amenities, including:

 - Rooming-in for baby

 - Delivery of nitrous oxide, a noninvasive option to help manage anxiety and pain during labor, while allowing continued mobility